joyceeexinyiwang/joyceeexinyiwang.github.io/index.md

 ##### Research-based activism
 #### [Facilitation of Interdisciplinary Collaboration Among Undergraduate Students at CMU](https://github.com/joyceeexinyiwang/FYS) (2018-2020)
 - Examination of the history of interdisciplinary education and research at Carnegie Mellon University
-- Design and facilitation of workshops and games to disrupt existing discipline-based social networks
+- Design and facilitation of workshops and games to facilitate interdisciplinary discussions and collaborations among undergraduate students
 - Funded by the [Fifth Year Scholarship Program](https://www.cmu.edu/student-affairs/dean/fifth/index.html) at CMU

 ##### Social computing research